zyedidia/micro/runtime/help/options.md

     default value: `true`

-* `tabhighlight`: inverts the tab characters' (filename, save indicator, etc) colors with respect to the tab bar.
+* `tabhighlight`: highlighting the current active tab by using the inverted tab bar color.
+   Has no effect if `tabbar.active` is present in the current colorscheme.

     default value: `false`